PgBiel/elembic/src/element.typ

   // this 'counter' by one each time.
   where-rule-count: 0,

-  // Data for filtering.
-  filters: (
-    // Arena of filters.
-Other fields in 'filters' refer to these filters
-    // by index.
-    all-filters: (),

-    // This is a map eid -> list of filters to check for this element.
-    // Each element with this eid must check if there are any active
-    // filters whose rules should be applied.
-If so, the filters'
-    // rules should be applied to the stylechain.
-    element-filters: (:),

-    // This is an array of rules to apply for each filter in the same index.
-    // These rules are applied whenever an element matching the given filter
-    // is found.
-    rules: (),
-  ),

   // Per-element data (set rules and other style chain info).
   elements: (:)
 )